Placeblock/RedstoneUtilities/README.md

 ### ChunkLoader

 The ChunkLoader can be placed just as a block.
 It loads a specific amount of chunks.
+The Chunks tick too, which means plats grow and entities spawn.
 By right-clicking on the ChunkLoader you can upgrade it.
 The following upgrades are
 possible:
 - Efficiency (More chunks will be loaded: <code>Chunk-Square-Radius = Level / 3</code>)